2015 U.S. Open (golf)

 Spieth, age 21, became the youngest U.S. Open champion in 92 years, since Bobby Jones in 1923.
 The reigning Masters champion, Spieth became the youngest to win the Masters and U.S. Open in the same year, passing Tiger Woods, who won both in 2002 at age 26.
 Others to win the first two majors of the year were Craig Wood (1941), Ben Hogan (1951, 1953), Arnold Palmer (1960), and Jack Nicklaus (1972).

 This was the first U.S. Open played in the Pacific Northwest and the third major played in the state of Washington, which hosted the PGA Championship in 1944 and 1998.

 Venue

 Owned by Pierce County, the Chambers Bay course opened for play only eight years earlier in June 2007.
+It was constructed a former quarry that faces Puget Sound and an active freight railroad.
+A Sounder commuter train platform at Chambers Bay with service from Seattle was planned by Sound Transit for the tournament, but was later cancelled due to logistical and financial challenges.

 Course layout

 The course was laid out differently each day, with course totals ranging from 7384 yd on Sunday, to 7695 yd on Friday.
 Holes 1 and 18 were played as either par-4 or par-5: the first was a par-4 and the 18th was a par-5 for three of the rounds, switching only for the second round on Friday, and the course was par 70 for each round.

 ^ In Round 2 on Friday, Hole #1 was played as a par 5 and #18 as a par 4; par was 36 out and 34 in.